-- 28.1 The directors may appoint a Patron of the Society for such terms as they see fit, subject to a maximum of three years. - 28.2 The Patron will, at the request of the directors, give such support to the Society in such manner as the directors shall from time to time determine. - 28.3 The role of Patron shall be an honorary office and carry no executive duties or responsibilities and no voting powers.
+- 28.1 The directors may appoint a Patron of the Society for such term as they see fit. - 28.2 The Patron will, at the request of the directors, give such support to the Society in such manner as the directors shall from time to time determine. - 28.3 The role of Patron shall be an honorary office and carry no executive duties or responsibilities and no voting powers.